FMotalleb/jalali_date_time_dart/README.md

 - **Jalali Date Representation**: The package allows you to easily represent Jalali dates, including year, month, and day.

-- **DateTime Compatibility**: For time-related methods such as comparison, subtraction, and more, JalaliDateTime utilizes the DateTime methods, ensuring reliability and accuracy.
+- **DateTime Compatibility**: Public apis for `JalaliDateTime` is almost identical to `DateTime`.

+- **Persian DateTime Format**: - **Persian DateTime Format**: Includes a built-in `PersianDateTimeFormat` almost identical to `DateTimeFormat` provided by `Intl`.
+You can find more information about the `intl` package [here](https://pub.dev/packages/intl).

 - **Efficient Design**: Each Jalali instance seamlessly holds its corresponding DateTime, minimizing overhead and computational load.

+- **Stability**: For time-related or computation methods such as comparison, subtraction, and more, JalaliDateTime utilizes the DateTime methods, ensuring reliability and accuracy.

+- **Super Lightweight**: This package maintains a small footprint by relying on just two dependencies: intl and meta.

 ## Installation